-The degree Master in Science in Systems Engineering (Electronic Warfare) will be awarded at the completion of a multidisciplinary program, either Curriculum 595 or 596, satisfying the following degree requirements:
+The degree Master in Science in Systems Engineering will be awarded at the completion of a multidisciplinary program, either Curriculum 595 or 596.

 The Master of Science in Systems Engineering requires a minimum of 45 quarter hours of graduate-level work of which at least 15 hours must represent courses at the 4000 level.
 Graduate courses in at least four different academic disciplines must be included and in two disciplines, a course at the 4000 level must be included.